A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Materials and Methods

 \subsection{Data}

 The nature of critical infrastructures prohibits the use of images and data collected at the actual real-world sites due to security concerns.
-Thus, we implement virtual representations mimicking the most important characteristics of their real-world counterparts in Unreal Game Engine 5 \citep{epicgames2022}.
-We use Colosseum \citep{colosseum2022}, a fork of AirSim \citep{airsim2017}, to simulate cameras in the Unreal Engine allowing us to produce RGB images and depth data along with the intrinsic and extrinsic camera parameters, such as the position and orientation of the camera at the time of taking an image.
+Thus, we implement virtual representations mimicking the most important characteristics of their real-world counterparts in Unreal Game Engine 5 \citep{epicgames2022a}.
+We chose the Unreal Engine as it allows for rapid generation of realistically rendered scenes and contains tools to provide global dynamic illumination \citep{epicgames2022c}, rendering of meshes with arbitrary resolution \citep{epicgames2022b} and scripted capturing of realistic images in combination with segmentation masks.
+We use Colosseum \citep{colosseum2022}, a fork of AirSim \citep{airsim2017}, to simulate cameras in the Unreal Engine allowing us to produce RGB images and depth data along with the intrinsic and extrinsic camera parameters, such as the position and orientation of the camera at the time of taking the images.
+While real-world testbeds are preferable, the realistic results of the Unreal Engine strike a good balance between accessibility and an accurate representation of the real world.

 This paper focuses on the graph generation of hydraulic systems by investigating two test environments.
 Hydraulic system 1 consists of a pump, a tank, a valve, a sprinkler and pipes as shown in Figure~\ref{fig:1} (\textbf{A}).
 Hydraulic system 2 increases the complexity by adding another pump and tank, two valves and three sprinklers to the design.
 This system is shown from multiple perspectives in Figure~\ref{fig:1} (\textbf{B}), (\textbf{C}) and (\textbf{D}).
 Pipes, pumps, tanks, valves and sprinklers are the only objects in these test environments.
 It should be noted that the distinct color of the pipes compared to the floor, walls and ceiling is chosen for illustrative purposes only.
 The components of the pipeline, such as the models used for object detection, are not reliant on the color of the pipes as they were trained and tested on a wide range of different color and texture compositions.
+We use domain randomization to randomly generate different color and texture combinations for the pipe objects and use them to produce a diverse set of training images via the Unreal Engine for fine-tuning YOLOv8 as outlined in more detail in \cite{schreiber2024}.

-Data for hydraulic system 1 comprises 16 RGB and depth image pairs with a resolution of 1920 $\times$ 1080 pixels and a field-of-view of 114 degrees.
+Data for hydraulic system 1 comprises 16 RGB and depth image pairs with a resolution of 1920 $\times$ 1080 pixels and a field-of-view of 114°.
 For the more complex hydraulic system 2, we stock up the number of RGB and depth image pairs to 29 with identical resolution and field-of-view.